 What started out as a DVD rental service has moved to embrace streaming media.
-For around $8 per month ($9 for HD) you have access to thousands of different movies and TV shows.
-If you’ve got a device that they’ve certified for 4K, you can get access to their small, but growing, library of 4K\UHD content for $12 per month.
+For around $8 per month ($9 for HD), you have access to thousands of movies and TV shows.
+If you’ve got a device they’ve certified for 4K, you can access their small but growing library of 4K\UHD content for $12 per month.
 The library varies depending on where you live, of course.

-But if you’re looking for the most content that people actually want to watch, and original content like Stranger Things, Daredevil, House of Cards, or Orange is the New Black then Netflix is an easy choice to start off this list.
+But if you’re looking for the most content that people actually want to watch, and original content like Stranger Things, Orange is the New Black, or Money Heist, then Netflix is an easy choice to start off this list.

 Amazon Prime Video